 You have to make the commitment to get up out of the bed and stop hitting the snooze alarm and smell the coffee pot that you’ve set on a timer and put your feet on the floor and not snuggle back under the covers.

-And here’s my best tip to accomplish step number 1….as soon as you get out of bed…
+And here’s my best tip to accomplish step number 1.
+As soon as you get out of bed…

-It accomplishes two things (three if you count teaching yourself how to coordinate your arms and legs together before 7:00am).
+It accomplishes two things (three if you count teaching yourself how to coordinate your arms and legs together before 7:00 am).
 First, making your bed prevents you from climbing back in it and second, it helps get your room ready for the morning, too.

-3. Don’t get on social media
+3. Don’t get on your phone